Classification of quark and gluon jets in hot QCD medium with deep learning: Pre-analysis and Classification Results

-In addition to employing jet images as input, we also use some jet observables and their combinations as the inputs to a fully-connected neural network to perform the same classification task for comparison.
+In addition to employing jet images as input, we also use some jet observables and their combinations as inputs to a fully-connected neural network to perform the same classification task for comparison.
 The architecture of the network is also similar to the one used in Ref. \cite{Du:2020pmp}.
-These jet observables include jet shape, jet fragmentation function (JFF) and some single-valued jet observables, such as jet $p_T$, jet mass $M$, jet multiplicity and some groomed jet substructures, like the momentum sharing between the subjets $z_g$, Soft-Drop multiplicity $n_{SD}$, the angle of the first hard splitting $R_g$, jet groomed mass $M_g$ given by the Cambridge/Aachen (C/A) algorithm~\cite{Dokshitzer:1997in,Wobisch:1998wt} and the Soft-Drop (SD) algorithm~\cite{Larkoski:2014wba}, please check Ref.~\cite{Du:2020pmp} for details.
+These jet observables include jet shape, jet fragmentation function (JFF) and some single-valued jet observables, please check Ref.~\cite{Du:2020pmp} for details.
 The classification performance from these jet observables inputs is listed in Tab.~\ref{Performance List}.
 One can find that the performance given by the jet shape, jet fragmentation function and jet features increase.
 This ordering is different from that in the regression task of the energy loss prediction~\cite{Du:2020pmp}, which shows the different sensitivities of these jet observables to different tasks.
 Similar to the regression task, combining all these observables as input can reproduce the performance given by the jet images, which can serve as an indirect interpretability for the success of the quark/gluon jets classification using the jet images as input.